kali/kali.github.io/_posts/2016-02-15-Embrace-the-glow-cloud.md

 # Timely dataflow

 My implementation of Query2 is not distributable.
-It is multithreaded, but can not span process or hosts.
+It is multithreaded, but can not span processes or hosts.
 Doing this by hand would be a lot of work, but the Rust ecosystem provides a little gem called Timely dataflow.

 Timely dataflow is designed as a low-level toolbox for distributing work.
 To